ysongit/Iroy/README.md

 | IP Registration | Manual | Auto registration with audit attached |
 | Extensibility | Internal use only | API/Snap enables wide integration |

+## How to use tech
+### Story Protocol and C2PA:

+Iroy seamlessly integrates Story Protocol and C2PA (Content Credentials Protocol) to establish a comprehensive ecosystem for intellectual property (IP) protection and content authenticity verification.
+C2PA enables verification of metadata such as the creator, timestamp, and AI-generated status of content using cryptographic signatures.
+Iroy leverages this to verify the authenticity of user-submitted content and detect any tampering or manipulation.
+Once verified, the results are securely stored and used as trusted evidence for IP registration.

+Verified content is then automatically registered as an IP asset via the IroyIPRegistry smart contract, which is connected to Story Protocol.
+The content is mapped to a unique Story Protocol ID, enabling cross-chain ownership tracking and licensing management.
+In other words, once content passes C2PA verification, Iroy links it to Story Protocol, allowing it to be managed and traded as a decentralized IP asset.

+This integration goes beyond simple verification by automating and securing the entire lifecycle of IP—from creation and validation to registration and tracking.
+For users, this means they can experience detailed AI-powered content audits and instant IP registration via Story Protocol in a single seamless process, ensuring both ease of use and high reliability.

 ## User Flow

 ### [A] Web-Based Dashboard